shehancode/Data-Science-Machine-Learning-Projects/SportPersonClassifier/Readme.md

 # Sport Person Classifier

+This is an image classification Project
-This project classifies the following sport personalities.
+This project classifies the following sport personalities' images.
 - Lionel Messi
 - Maria Sharapova
 - Roger Federer